 The life cycle of a product

-When you assess the environmental impact and sustainability of a product like plastic, you need to consider three key aspects of the product’s life cycle:
+When you assess the environmental impact and sustainability of a product like, you need to consider three key aspects of the product’s life cycle:

 - Can the product be made safely, without generating hazardous waste?

 - Can the product be disposed of safely?

 Many of these aspects of a product’s life cycle can have an adverse impact on us and our environment.
 Sometimes products are called environmentally friendly if they meet just one of these aspects of production or disposal.
 Currently in New Zealand, there are no laws that regulate which products can be labelled ‘environmentally friendly’ or ‘’ – consumers should do their own research to see if a product is as environmentally friendly as it claims.

 plastics are made from petroleum, which is a non-renewable resource with a limited supply.
 Expansion of the plastics industry will only deplete these resources further.

 Synthetic plastics last for a long time.
 After they are thrown away synthetic plastics may end up contaminating waterways, harminglife and contributing to emissions.
 While plastic recycling is possible, the sorting and separation required is very labour intensive.

 The life cycle of a potato plate